 - Mash or blend foods, or add blended vegetables or ground meats to casseroles or soups.

 - Moisten dry foods with broth, sauce, butter, or milk.

 - Take sips of water or other liquids while eating to keep the mouth and food moist.

 - Try softer versions of your favorite fruits or vegetables, like applesauce or pureed carrots; switch to softer fruits and vegetables, such as bananas or peas; or consider eating baby food.

 - Cut food into small bites, and chew slowly and thoroughly.

 - If you are losing weight, eat smaller, more frequent meals that are high in protein and calories, such as eggs, milkshakes, casseroles, and nutritional shakes.

 - Avoid dry, coarse, or hard foods and foods that need a lot of chewing.

-Meet with a registered dietitian for additional help on eating a balanced diet.
+You may also ask your doctor about meeting with a registered dietitian for additional help on eating a balanced diet.